honeyhiveai/realign/docs/TUTORIALS.md

 - Local Model Evaluator: these use a model on your local device

 - LLM Evaluator: these use an LLM to generate a score for your application

+> In Realign, *ANY* Python function can become an evaluator if it is decorated with **@evaluator** (or **@aevaluator** if function is async).
+A Realign evaluator's kwargs, repeat, targets and other stateless settings can be configured in the YAML file using the funciton name as the key.

 Let's build 4 evaluators: